alperyazar/comp.arch-notes/docs/lectures/dodd-s18-mutlu/lec02.rst

     branch prediction
         A way of "guessing" mentioned in :term:`speculative execution`.

+    byzantine failures
+        They are characterized by undetected erroneous computation ( opposite of fail fast (with an error or no result)).
+They are "sneaky" errors. "erroneous" can be "malicious" because one can abuse it.
+They are very difficult to detect and confine.
+It is a real problem in distributed systems (may be like blockcahin :)).
+Avoidance is the best solution.
+        [lamport1982byzantine]_

     side channel
         A channel through which someone sophisticated can extract information.